 Working with Partners to Restore Coastal Habitat

 The actions we take today will impact the condition of Hawai'i’s reefs and fisheries…in our own lifetimes and long into the future.

 - At Kīholo Preserve, we are revitalizing an ancient fishpond to provide habitat for juvenile fish species and invertebrates and rejuvenate traditional aquaculture practices.

 - In Heʻeia, we are removing invasive vegetation and replanting the wetlands with traditional lo‘i kalo (taro fields), which retain and are nourished by the sediments and nutrients that would otherwise flow onto Kāneʻohe Bay’s reefs.

-Increasing evidence shows that these locally-based collaborative efforts improve management and enhance sustainability.
+Increasing evidence shows that these locally-based collaborative efforts improve coastal health and sustainability.
 Here in Hawaiʻi, they are also helping to perpetuate Hawaiian culture and increase local food security.
-That's why we support the efforts of dozens of community groups working to restore coral reefs, fisheries, ancient fishponds, and anchialine pools across the islands through local peer learning networks where we share knowledge, experiences, and strategies to enhance each other’s restoration and management.
+That's why we also support dozens of community groups working to restore coral reefs, fisheries, ancient fishponds, and anchialine pools across the islands through local peer learning networks where we share knowledge, experiences, and strategies to enhance each other’s restoration and management.

 As the Ōlelo No‘eau reminds us, ʻAʻohe hana nui ke alu ‘ia.
 (No task is too big when done together by all.)